ryukinix/lisp-chat/README.md

 |16:30:50| [Chris]: bye
 ```

 So you can just type `netcat ryukinix.tk 5558` and go on!
 I tested and works fine!
 The main reason is because the communication between server and client just use raw data.
+For better synchronization with text data from server while you typing, I suggest you to use [`rlwrap`](https://github.com/hanslub42/rlwrap) as `rlwrap netcat ryukinix.tk 5558`.